-As of December 31, 2020, we owned ten issued patents three in each of Russia and the US and one each in Canada, Japan and Israel which expire between January 20, 2033 and August 18, 2036, and we have eight additional patent applications in process.
+As of December 31, 2021, we owned eighteen issued patents: six in Europe, four in the US, three in each of Russia and Japan and one each in Canada and Israel which expire between January 20, 2033 and August 18, 2036, and we have three additional patent applications in process.
 As of such date, we do not have any registered trademarks.